-She’s among the most powerful executives in tech, and he responds to global emergencies, this week on ‘Firing Line.’
+She’s among the most powerful people in tech.
+He responds to global emergencies.
+This week on Firing Line.

-Facebook’s Sheryl Sandberg is known for many things, including her trademark phrase.
+Facebook’s Sheryl Sandberg is known for many things — including her trademark phrase…

-Lean in for now.
+SANDBERG: Lean in for now.

-Do not lean back, lean in.
+SANDBERG: Do not lean back, lean in.

-Whenever there’s a crisis around the world, David Miliband and his organization respond.
+Whenever there’s a crisis around the world David Miliband and his organization respond

-With COVID-19 spreading in the developing world, they’ve teamed up.
+With COVID-19 spreading in the developing world, they’ve teamed up

 SANDBERG: It’s a remarkably challenging time.

-We have only weeks to prepare.
+MILIBAND: We have only weeks to prepare